 Induction hobs look similar to ceramic hobs in design and by their touch-sensitive nature, but the way in which they cook is truly unique.
 When you place your saucepan or frying pan on an induction hob, all of the heat is generated in the cooking vessel.
 This means that whilst your pan is heating up, the hob itself is not.
 Any spills won’t be burnt on to the hob surface.
 There is some residual heat in the cooking zone after it is switched off but nowhere near as much as in a ceramic or electric hob, plus it cools much more quickly too.
 This makes the induction hob a much safer feature in the kitchen.

 Domino hobs get their name from the classic game of dominoes; this is because they look like one of the pieces.
 They typically have two burners or heat zones and come in a range of different styles; you can get a domino hob in ceramic, electric, gas or induction.
 These options are great if you only need a small hob cooking area, or more commonly if you want to mix and match cooking styles – many people buy two different types of domino hob and then pair them together.

 Take a look through our hob buying guide and discover how induction works, our top tips on cleaning and care for your hob, which models are best for each type of cook as well as jargon-busting explanations for induction, ‘bridging technology’ and eddy currents.

-We understand it’s difficult choice and we want to give you the best information on CDA products as possible.
-We have therefore built you a buying guide…
+We understand it’s a difficult choice and we want to give you the best information on CDA products as possible.
+That’s why we’ve built you a buying guide…